adamcobabe/mrv/doc/source/tools.rst

 If no python interpreter can be found in your path, ``mrv`` will fallback to using ``mayapy``.

 The first optional argument passed in to the tool names the Maya version you would like to run, these can be *8.5* to X, where X denotes the latest release.
+If no maya version is specified, the latest installed one will be launched.

 All additional arguments are passed to the python interpreter or maya.bin directly.